albannabla/nuovosalario/README.md

 - how to create Plotly graphs and embed them into a website, using Django
 - how to create Django ListView and TemplateView
 - how to scrape using BeautifulSoup
-- how to set up Cron Jobs in Django/Python/Heroku
+- how to set up Cron Jobs in Django/Python/Heroku using django-admin commands